aleksati/hardanger-fiddle-performance-analysis/README.md

 3. Since the ratios in question are very specific (percentages with 2 or more decimal points), it's unlikely we find any 100% pattern matches of a manually selected region.
 Therefore, the tool features a "scale" slider.
 This slider lets you round all the note duration ratios to nearest N, making pattern finding much easier.
 So the higher the "scale" number is, the more rounded the ratios, the more patterns you will find.

 4. Lastly, in this tool we can plot various musical properties of the found patterns.
-This lets us quickly investigate different commonalities in note sections that share the same timing profile.
+This enables us to quickly investigate commonalities across regions that share the same timing profile.
 In the prototype, I feature these plotting possibilities:
 	1. **Metric position**.
-This will plot the number of selected notes along the X-axis, and the metric position (beat 1, 2 or 3) on the Y axis.
+This will plot the number of selected notes along the X-axis, and the metric position (beat 1, 2 or 3) on the Y-axis.
 Then, all recurrent instances of the pattern are plotted in the same graph.
 This can help us to see if patterns with similar timing profiles share the same metrical positions, or not.
 	2. **Velocities**.
 As with the first point, we plot the number of selected notes along the X-axis, but have the note velocity on the Y-axis.
 This can help us to see if patterns with similar timing profiles share similar dynamics or not.
 	3. **Pitch**.
 As with the first and second point, we plot the number of selected notes along the X-axis, but have the note pitches on the Y-axis.
 This can help us to see if patterns with similar timing profiles share similar harmonic content or not.